Even-Odd partition identities of Rogers-Ramanujan type

 and

-In order to prove Equation (\ref{p1}) we take a partition which is counted by $ p_{2,i}^{2k+1}(m,n).$ So it has exactly $m$ parts, each greater than or equal to $2k+1,$ with at most $i-1$ part equal to $2k+1$, whose smallest even part $\lambda_{i_{r_1}}\geq 2(m+k)$ and whose odd parts verify the following inequality:
+In order to prove Equation (\ref{p1}) we define a transformation $T$ from the set of all partitions which are counted by $ p_{2,i}^{2k+1}(m,n)$ to the set of all partitions which are counted by $p_{2,i}(m,n-2mk)$ as follows: \\ Let be a partition which is counted by $ p_{2,i}^{2k+1}(m,n).$ So it has exactly $m$ parts, each greater than or equal to $2k+1,$ with at most $i-1$ part equal to $2k+1$, whose smallest even part $\lambda_{i_{r_1}}\geq 2(m+k)$ and whose odd parts satisfy the following inequality:

 We remove $2k$ from each part of $\Lambda$ and we obtain a partition $\mu$ as follows: